Markov Decision Processes and Reinforcement Learning

 - Optimal risk rationing models for large investment companies

 - Valuation of options with optimally managed portfolio

 Optimal Pairs Trading

 To the left, price processes of two correlated assets (Coke and Pepsi) are shown.
-An OU process is defined from the two processes, and the first passage time leads to the calculation of optimal trading policy.
+An OU process is defined from the two processes, and the expectation of the first passage time, which is expressed as an infinite sum of polynomial terms, leads to the calculation of optimal trading policy.

 Robust Valuation of Israeli Options